 - Report the incident to the Logix Member Service Center at (800) 328-5328

-- SHARE ACCOUNT FRAUD: Complete an Fraud Affidavit if you detect a forged maker signature, forged endorsement, altered check, counterfeit check or unauthorized draft on your account.
+- SHARE ACCOUNT FRAUD: If you detect unauthorized transactions or have billing, delivery, damaged merchandise or other merchant-related disputes associated with your ATM, Debit Card or Credit Card then sign in to Online Banking and use our self-service tool (found under "Services") to report the issue.
+Alternatively, you can download and fill out the Fraud Affidavit if you detect a forged maker signature, forged endorsement, altered check, counterfeit check or unauthorized draft on your account.
 Contact a Logix Fraud Investigator at (800) 328-5328 with questions.

 - ONLINE FRAUD: If you suspect that your Logix ATM card, debit card, credit card, or deposit account information may have been, or could be compromised, contact us and we’ll advise you on the necessary steps to take to protect your accounts and personal information.
 If you have been victimized, you can also file a report with the FBI’s Internet Crime Complaint Center (“IC3”).

-- IDENTITY THEFT: Complete the Declaration of Identity Theft form.
+- IDENTITY THEFT: Complete the Identity Theft Victim’s Complaint and Affidavit.
 See below for additional steps to take if you are a victimized by an identity thief.